VahidMousavii/profile-service/README.md

 You can access the Swagger UI of the project here:
 🔗 http://37.32.26.21:9091/swagger-ui/index.html

 Although I initially planned to dockerize the services for production, I wasn’t able to complete it due to time constraints.

-However, if you'd like to run the project locally, it can easily be done via **IntelliJ IDEA** or the terminal using the following Maven command: mvn spring-boot:run
+## 🚀 Running the Project Locally

-Also, for convenience, I’ve configured the PostgreSQL to accept all incoming connections — so you shouldn’t encounter any database access issues.
+However, if you'd like to run the project locally, it can easily be done via IntelliJ IDEA or the terminal using the following Maven command:  "mvn spring-boot:run"

-Thank you for your consideration.
+Also, for convenience, I’ve configured the PostgreSQL to accept all incoming connections — so you shouldn’t encounter any database access issues when running on **PROD** environment **locally**.

 ### 📦 Prerequisites